Temple Beth El (Syracuse, New York): History

+2000 arson attack

-The Temple building, but not the sanctuary, was heavily damaged in an arson attack on October 13, 2000.
+The temple building, but not the sanctuary, was heavily damaged in an arson attack on October 13, 2000.
 Palestinian-American Ramsi Uthman was convicted in the attack.
 Uthman, who was born in Venezuela to Palestinian parents, is a naturalized U.S. citizen.
 Ahed Shehadeh was convicted of aiding and abetting the arson.
 According to Shehadeh's testimony, after Uthman set fire to the Temple, he yelled "I did this for you, God!"

 In exchange for his testimony Shehadeh received a five-year prison sentence, and was released in 2008.
 Uthman received the maximum possible sentence of 25 years, to be served in New York's Attica Correctional Facility, although he will be eligible for parole in 2021.
 He was convicted of a hate crime.

 The building reopened in 2001 after repairing some $700,000 of damage from the attack.